-Neurologic damage can be severe and permanent.
-Target Organs: Central nervous system, gastrointestinal tract.
 Primary Entry Routes: Ingestion, inhalation, absorption through the skin and mucous membranes.

-Acute Effects: No matter what exposure route, toxicity is characterized by nausea, vonting, diarrhea, and abdominal pain, usually within 48 hr, followed by a 3- to 40-day latency period.
+Acute Effects: No matter what exposure route, toxicity is characterized by nausea, vomiting, diarrhea, and abdominal pain, usually within 48 hr, followed by a 3- to 40-day latency period.
 Later symptoms are pain and weakness of the extremities, followed by progressive bilateral foot and wrist drop over several days.
 The soles of the feet and palms may be cold and sweaty, possibly for months.
-Severe intoxications result in more scrious nerve afflictions such as flaccid paralysis of the limb muscles.
+Severe intoxications result in more serious nerve afflictions such as flaccid paralysis of the limb muscles.
 The patient develops a swinging, stepping gait.
 In most cases the paralysis regresses, but there may be permanent residual effects.
 TOCP is readily absorbed through the skin without local irritant effects.
-Conjunctivitis (irritation of the eves) and mild mucous membrane irritation may result during the early we preparalytic phase of toxicity.
-Skin irritation is not (irritation of the eyes) and mild mucous membrane irritation may result during the early pre-paralytic phase of toxicity.
+Conjunctivitis (irritation of the eyes) and mild mucous membrane irritation may result during the early pre-paralytic phase of toxicity.
 Skin irritation is not usually seen but exposure can lead to hyperhidrosis (profuse sweating) of the palms and soles, possibly for months.
 Nystagmus (rapid eye oscillation with dizziness) is also often present in early and late toxicity phases.

-Chronic Effects: The gastrointestinal symptoms may often pass unobserved during a sometimes prolonged latent period.
+Chronic Effects: The astrointestinal symptoms may often pass unobserved during a sometimes prolonged latent period.
 Since TCP inhibits cholinesterase, a fall in cholinesterase is an important warning sign.